Website Feedback

 Fenelon Falls Landfill - "in bloom" after photo

-KRCA Windy Ridge Pollinator Patches
+KRCA Windy Ridge pollinator patches

 In 2019, collaboration between Bee City Kawartha Lakes, Kawartha Conservation and Pollinator Partnership Canada culminated in the planting of two new pollinator patches at the Windy Ridge Conservation Area.
 Students from nearby Scott Young Elementary School in Omemee were bussed in to plant 100 native flower species to enhance the habitat.
 Learning outside of the classroom is the best.